nf-core/genomeannotator/docs/usage.md

 ## Introduction

-GENOMEANNOTATOR is a pipeline for the annotation of metazoan genomes.
-While nothing within the pipelines makes it particularily specific to this taxonomic group, it has only been tested (and developed) for this purpose.
-GENOMEANNOTATOR combines a number of established tools for the assembly, alignment and subsequent integration of so-called evidences into consensus gene builds.
-The product of GENOMEANNOTATOR are various tracks in GFF format, including gene models, but also various alignments.
-Output from GENOMEANNOTATOR is largely compatible with GMOD.
+nf-core/genomeannotator is a pipeline for the annotation of metazoan genomes.
+While nothing within the pipelines makes it particularily specific to this taxonomic group, it has only been tested (and developed) for this purpose. nf-core/genomeannotator combines a number of established tools for the assembly, alignment and subsequent integration of so-called evidences into consensus gene builds.
+The product of nf-core/genomeannotator are various tracks in GFF format, including gene models, but also various alignments.
+Output from nf-core/genomeannotator is largely compatible with GMOD.

-Included in GENOMEANNOTATOR are:
+Included in nf-core/genomeannotator are:
 - Protein alignments with SPALN
 - Transcript alignments with Minimap2
 - RNAseq alignments with STAR